 And that's just from a do-the-right-thing perspective.
 From a logistical standpoint, a more diverse and inclusive workforce also tends to be better at problem solving and think of creative solutions to everyday problems.
 That's because they bring a mixture of thoughts and experiences to the table instead of one homogenous, agreeable idea.

 But it's not about things just being fair.
 It's also about employees feeling a sense of inclusion and belonging.
-They should feel like they have a community of like-minded individuals at work—a group, a collective, an organisation, and friendships.
+They should feel like they have a community of like-minded individuals at work—a group, a collective, an organization, and friendships.

 What is Workplace Diversity?